Avoid The Data Doldrums: 3 Ways To Stay On-Course In Analytics

-You quickly learn that their have been an estimated 3 million shipwrecks in history.
+You quickly learn that there have been an estimated 3 million shipwrecks in history.
 Despite the advance work already done on your behalf, you want more.
 At first, you are super motivated.
 You are discovering find after find.
 Then suddenly, you get stuck…

-and everything just,
+and everything just stops.

 You’re dead in the water.